l2l7l9p/Tiny/Tiny+EBNF.md

-Original definition of Tiny is in https://jlu.myweb.cs.uwindsor.ca/214/language.htm, where you can find some definition of tokens such as `Id` and `QString`.
+Original definition of Tiny is on https://jlu.myweb.cs.uwindsor.ca/214/language.htm, where you can find definition of some tokens such as `IdString`(`Identifier` on that page), `QString`, `Integer` and `Float`.

 ```
 • Program ::= {MethodDecl}